PauloAiress/PauloAiress/README.md

 Hi there, I’m @PauloAiress 👋 from Belo Horizonte - Brazil.

-I'm a MBA student for software engineering who majored in industrial engineering,  in a career-change moment.
+I'm a senior Business Intelligence Analyst, who majored in industrial engineering and MBA student for software engineering.

 Languages I know: